Body, Soul, Spirit

 Am I paying attention to all aspects of my person or being dominated by one?

-people, and to live the abundant life Jesus describes (Jn 10:10).
+the abundant life Jesus describes (Jn 10:10).
 Although three dimensions are listed here it is sometimes difficult to accurately distinguish between the unseen aspects of our wonderfully made and complex beings (Ps 139:14; Heb 4:12).

 Humans were created in ‘the likeness of God’ and are primarily spiritual beings, so we can relate to and enjoy relationship (on that level) with God who is Spirit (Gen 1:26,27; Jn 4:24).
 God’s design was for the spirit to direct the soul, with the body in submission to both.
 When humanity rebelled the soul became the dominant part, distorting the proper alignment [of our being] and suppressing the spiritual aspect.
 This Godly ‘line of authority’ is the key to right living as there are major problems when the order of command is altered.
 Even as Christians when we are not ‘walking in the Spirit’, the soul is in control and so sin can easily result (Rom 8:5,6; Gal 5:16,25).
 Having become ‘alive’ at salvation the greatest battles are those we fight within – to yield to [God] the Spirit or be guided by our own self-centred nature.
 Life situations continually present opportunities for us to choose to prevent the soul’s domination, making it once again submissive to our spirit, under the Holy Spirit.